 As mentioned above, when your X3 has a problem, it is usually an engine problem.

-We’re all about providing as much helpful information as we can, so we compiled common problems guides for all of the engines used in the X3.
-Find your specifc car/engine and read about the common problems they experience:
+We’re all about providing as much helpful information as we can, so we compiled common problem guides for all of the engines used in the X3.
+Find your specific car/engine and read about the common problems they experience:

 First Generation X3 (E83) Engines: